-Identification and valuation of investments influenced by a lending market with low liquidities, the determination of compliance with debt agreement and other contract covenants, and the evaluation of significant uncertainties, bring their own challenges.
+Identification and valuation of investments influenced by a lending market with low liquidities, the determination of compliance with debt agreement and other contract covenants, and the evaluation of significant uncertainties, brought their own challenges.

-Such ongoing concerns that the deteriorating financial conditions could contribute, at a later stage to a further retrenchment in confidence, prompted a coordinated effort of governments and central banks to adopt special measures aimed at countering a vicious circle of growing risk aversion and to helping minimizing the effects of the financial crisis and finally restoring normal market functioning.
+Such ongoing concerns that the deteriorating financial conditions could contribute, at a later stage to a further retrenchment in confidence, prompted a coordinated effort of governments and central banks to adopt special measures aimed at countering a vicious circle of growing risk aversion and at helping to minimize the effects of the financial crisis and finally restoring normal market functioning.

-Under the conditions of a year of crisis, when the banking sistem registered a negative profit margins, the group managed to obtain favorable results in 2010
+In spite of this being a crisis year, when the banking system registered negative profit margins, the Group managed to obtain favorable results in 2010.

-Although 2010 brought a slight recovery in GDP and consumption, the consumer decision continued to be affected by limiting income and pessimistic expectations regarding future financial situation and job security.
-Because of this, there were increases of overdue loans / financing and, consequently, the provisions made by banks in the entire banking system, so that 2010 marked the entry of profitability indicators for the banking system romanesc.in negative territory
+Although 2010 brought a slight recovery in terms of GDP and consumption, the consumer's decision continued to be affected by limited income and pessimistic expectations regarding future financial evolution and job security.
+Because of this, there were increases in overdue loans / financing and, consequently, higher provisions created by banks in the entire banking system, therefore in 2010 Romanian banking system profitability indicators had negative values.

-Group management anticipates that the difficulties that have marked the Romanian economy will manifest in 2009 and during 2010, so the net cost of credit risk / financing will have a marked influence in 2010 on the financial results of banking sector in Romania, but it can not fairly estimate the events that could have an effect on the Romanian banking sector and subsequently, on its financial statements.
+Group management anticipated that the difficulties which marked the Romanian economy in previous years would not show the same intensity over 2011, nevertheless, the net cost of credit/financing risk would continue to influence Romanian banking sector financial results in 2011.
+However, the Group's management could not forecast with a substantial degree of certainty the events that could have an effect on the Romanian banking sector and subsequently, on its financial statements.

-Group management estimates for 2011 a high level of provisions on loans/financing, but lower compared to 2010, with corresponding effects on the Group's financial statements, but can not predict with rather high certainty the impact on the Group's financial statements as result of the deterioration in financial market liquidity, impairment of financial assets affected by non-cash market conditions and high volatility of national currency and financial markets.
+Group management estimates for 2011 a significant level of provisions on loans/financing, but lower compared to 2010, with corresponding effects on the Group's financial statements, but cannot predict with a substantial degree of certainty the impact on the Group's financial statements as a result of the deterioration in financial market liquidity, impairment of financial assets affected by non-cash market conditions and high volatility of national currency and financial markets.